pierre-crucifix/RealSpanish/README.md

 Proposing a new way to rank words to study in a foreign language by taking profit of use frequency and context-usage simultaneously

 ## Idea
-I realized I was always facing the same problem when learning the vocabulary of a new language:
+I've always had the same problem  when learning the vocabulary of a new language:

 **How to choose the most optimal words to study?**